Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-Let us start by considering the link to be a thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ with fixed transmissivity $\tau$\ and thermal noise\ $\bar{n}_{e}=\bar{n}/(1-\tau)$ with $\bar{n}$ being specified by Eq.~(\ref{thermalCnoise}).
+Let us start by considering the link to be a thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ with fixed transmissivity $\tau$\ and thermal noise\ $\bar{n}_{e}=\bar{n}/(1-\tau)$, where $\bar{n}$ may take the form in Eq.~(\ref{thermalCnoise}).
 In a coherent-state protocol~\cite{GG02,Noswitch}, the transmitter generates an input mode with generic quadrature $\hat{x} _{T}=x+\hat{v}$, where $\hat{v}$ is the vacuum quadrature and $x$ is a Gaussianly modulated variable with variance $\sigma_{x}^{2}=\mu-1$ (with $\mu $\ being the variance of the average thermal state generated by the transmitter).
 At the output of the thermal-loss channel $\mathcal{E} _{\tau,\bar{n}}$, the receiver gets a mode with generic quadrature $\hat {x}_{R}$ as given in Eq.~(\ref{IOdopo}).
 Assuming that the output is homodyned (randomly in $\hat{q}$ or $\hat{p}$), then the receiver's classical outcome takes the form

 where $z$ is a random noise variable, distributed according to a Gaussian with zero mean and variance $\sigma_{z}^{2}=2\bar{n}+1$.
 If heterodyne is used, then the outcome $y$ (for each of the two quadratures) is affected by thermal noise with larger variance $\sigma_{z}^{2}=2\bar{n}+2$.
 Compactly, we may therefore write